dicarlolab/mkturk/public/readme.md

 TestOFF: Choice screen appears TestOFF milliseconds after test image is extinguished.
 If TestOFF=0, then test screen does not extinguish (go to blank gray) until same-different choice screen appears.
 If KeepTestON=1, then test image reappears during the same-different choice screen.

-TestScale: Size of the test image in units of sample image width
+TestScale (computed internally and stored in ENV.TestScale instead of provided by user in TASK params): Size of the test image in units of sample image width

+TestSizeImages: Size of the test image in physical inches on the screen

 Weight: Weight in kilograms